microsoft/EdgeML/Algorithms/index.md

     [<a href="https://github.com/microsoft/EdgeML/tree/master/pytorch/examples/EMI-RNN">PyTorch example</a>]
     [<a href="https://youtu.be/l7PlPbWSbcc">Video</a>]
 </span>
 4. **FastRNN** & **FastGRNN**: Fast, Accurate, Stable and Tiny (Gated) RNN Cells which can be used instead of LSTM and GRU.
-FastGRNN can be up to 35x smaller and faster than LSTM and GRU while solving time series classification problems with models with size less than 1-10KB.
+FastGRNN can be up to 35x smaller and faster than LSTM and GRU for time series classification problems with models with size less than 10KB.
 <span>
 	[<a href="./static/docs/publications/FastGRNN.pdf">Paper @ NeurIPS 2018</a>]
 	[<a href="./static/docs/publications/bib.html#FastGRNN">Bibtex</a>]